alex-quiniou/remove-bloatware-galaxy-s10e/README.md

 # Bloatware remover for | Galaxy S10e (SM-G970F)

-This project can help you if
+# 0. This project can help you if

-  - You don't have time to search a solution by yourself
+  - You don't have time to search a solution by yourself.
-  - Don't know how android apps works under the hood
+  - Don't know how android apps works under the hood.
-  - Get ride of some apps quickly
+  - Get ride of some apps quickly.

+# 0.1 You want to submit a new app, update an information or post a problem ?

+You can help.
+It's easy.
+Create an issue and take your time to explain what you want.
+Download this open source [App Manager](https://muntashirakon.github.io/AppManager/) then report here every information you can get on any app.

+# 0.2 You unistalled an important app, what to do ?
+You can restore any app you have 'unistall'
+Use this command ***cmd package install-existing XXX*** and replace ***XXX*** by the name of the app.

 # 1. Steps